 Standard Trivial Pursuit Rules

 Let’s start with the OG of the series, the traditional Trivial Pursuit.
 The aim of the game is to move around the board by correctly answering trivia questions.
 There are a bunch of different categories that correspond to the colors on the board.
 Blue is geography, pink for entertainment, yellow is history, arts & literature purple (originally brown), green for science & nature while orange is for sports & leisure.
+While those are the basics most people know about Trivial Pursuit, here’s a step-by-step guide to explain every aspect of gameplay.

+Winning is not as simple as just collecting wedges, though that is important too.
+Your first task on the way to victory is to collect a wedge of each color/from each category, and there are six.
 The crux of the game?
 Keep rolling, keep moving, until you answer a question wrong.
 And yes, the questions you answer must correspond with the color space you land on.
 If you land on purple, you can’t answer a question about history.
 You can continue to roll as long as you keep answering the questions correctly.
 If you land on a ‘wedge’ space and answer correctly, you add that wedge to your scoring piece.

 Once your scoring piece is complete, you have to try and land on the center space on the board.
 When you succeed in getting there, your competitors can choose any category they want to quiz you on.
 If you answer this correctly, you win!